 The top drawer of a bedroom dresser or wall unit often ends up being the perfect place for a bedroom “drop zone”—you know, the place where a wallet, car keys, spare change, loose earrings and a vast array of miscellaneous items find their way at the end of a long day.
 Over time this helpful utility space can end up turning into a pile of junk if you aren’t careful.

-Here are some tips on how to create and maintain an orderly bedroom drop zone.
+Here are 5 steps on how to create and maintain an orderly bedroom drop zone:

 Step 1: Clean the Drawer